Frequently Asked Questions

 #Example payload

-Below are examples of an event on DRAFT, PUBLISHED and custom a Content Stage, which include the entry payload.
+Below are examples of an event on DRAFT, PUBLISHED and a custom QA stage, which include the entry payload.
 There is also an example without the entry payload included.
+Additionally, we also have an example of an event for a workflow transition step, with and without the entry payload.

 In the examples below we have a Post model.